A Learning Community for New & Early Career Lecturers has been established to assist staff as they transition into their new role in MTU.

 - The First Lecture & Creating & Maintaining a Positive Environment

-- Workshops on CIT Student Support Services, such as:
+- Workshops on MTU Student Support Services, such as:

 - An Introduction to the Library

 - An Overview of Student Services

 - MTU Nuts & Bolts Workshop on CIT policies and procedures, on topics such as: